Why is The New School building the University Center?

 Is the rooftop garden accessible?

-Will the University Center feature any commissioned art projects?
+Does the University Center feature any commissioned art projects?

 In the tradition of works like the Orozco Murals at 66 West 12th Street and Kara Walker's Event Horizon in Arnhold Hall, The New School has commissioned American artist Glenn Ligon to create his first permanent site-specific work in New York City for its new University Center.
 Read the official announcement of the commission for detailed information on Ligon and his work.
+The commission will be unveiled in spring 2014.

-Will the University Center have a cafeteria?
+Does the University Center have a cafeteria?

 The University Center will have three dining areas: a 280-seat cafeteria on the second floor, an 80-seat library café on the seventh floor, and a 60-seat event café on the first basement outside the auditorium entrance.